 September is Cancer Awareness Month so there is no better time to talk about the importance of prevention and regular screenings.
 Breast and colon cancers rank among the top five types of cancer but with healthy lifestyle behaviors, screening, and early detection these types of cancers are largely preventable and treatable.
 And, guideline-based screenings are part of your Cigna health plan preventive care benefit which means they most likely won’t cost you a thing.Continue reading Cancer….the word no one wants to hear

 When it comes to infant feeding, many of us may have heard that “breast is best”.
-The health benefits of breastfeeding to moms and babies are widely publicized and include reducing the risk of maternal postpartum depression and supporting a faster return to prepregnancy weight, reducing infant mortality and reducing the risk of the infant developing chronic health conditions including obesity and diabetes as adults.
+The health benefits of breastfeeding to moms and babies include reducing the risk of maternal postpartum depression, supporting a faster return to pre-pregnancy weight, reducing infant mortality and reducing the risk of the infant developing chronic health conditions as adults.
 While these benefits are certainly noteworthy, the benefits of breastfeeding extend beyond mom and baby.

 Over the last eighteen months, many of us have settled into life as remote workers.
 While we had concerns at first as to what remote work might look like, we found that remote work brought significant benefits for our work–life balance, allowed for improved work efficiency, a greater sense of control over our work and more time with our families.
 Now, just as we’ve gotten accustomed to working from home, it’s time for us to return to campus.